ZikangXiong/docker-template-for-paper-replication/README.md

-    ├── config.sh           # Configurate docker image and project information here ├── dev_into.sh         # Developing mode, create a bash process with docker container ├── dev_start.sh        # Developing mode, create a docker container with docker image ├── dev_stop.sh         # Developing mode, stop and remove (with -f) a docker container └── notebook_start.sh   # If jupyter-lab installed, start the jupyter-lab and expose it to port set (default 8080) on the host
+    ├── config.sh           # Configurate docker image and project information here ├── dev_into.sh         # Developing mode, create a bash process with docker container ├── dev_start.sh        # Developing mode, create a docker container with docker image ├── dev_stop.sh         # Developing mode, stop and remove (with -r) a docker container └── notebook_start.sh   # If jupyter-lab installed, start the jupyter-lab and expose it to port set (default 8080) on the host
 ```